krillavilla/SFND_3D_Object_Tracking/README.md

 ## Performance Evaluation 1: Lidar TTC (FP.5)

 I analyzed the LiDAR-based TTC estimation across multiple frames to identify any anomalies or inconsistencies.
-The results show that the statistical filtering approach effectively handles outliers in the LiDAR data.
+The results show that the statistical filtering approach effectively handles outliers in the LiDAR data, but there are limitations to the constant-velocity model.

 ### LiDAR Point Cloud Visualization